 Most vocational training programs at Delta Tech can be completed in one year or less, with the exception of the cosmetology program, which can last either 13 or 16 months.
 Most programs, such as medical assisting or HVAC training, can be completed in 9 months.
 Comparatively, an associate degree at a community college takes two years to complete, while certificate programs may vary in length.

-To learn more about the training programs and options that trade school has to offer, contact our helpful admissions staff here at Delta Tech.
+To learn more about the training programs and options that trade school has to offer, fill out the form below to contact your local Delta Tech campus.